crvenkapa/knitting/Readme.md

 difficulty ratings and add them to the data files

 The actual data analysis is done in the ipython notebook.
 To open it you need to run `ipython notebook` in the project directory.
+Or, for easy viewing of the notebook, you can go to [here](http://nbviewer.ipython.org/).